 And even if you don't fancy yourself a "tourist," you may still want to go on one of the signature holiday tours offered in St. Augustine.

 The Bed & Breakfast Holiday Tour is when local inns deck their halls with boughs of holly, and oh so much more.
-In 2016, the tour takes place on Saturday and Sunday, December 10 and 11.
-Each inn is decorated thematically, and this year’s theme is “Christmas in Toyland.”
+The tour typically takes place on Saturday and Sunday, in early December.
+Each inn is decorated thematically, and this year's theme is "Coastal Christmas."
 Partnered with local restaurants, the inns also sustain the holiday cheer throughout the two-day event with food and beverages.

 The inns are not merely decorated on the inside, however, as they are luminous participants in the citywide Nights of Lights.
-Visitors can enjoy the three million lights twinkling throughout downtown St. Augustine on an evening stroll from November 19, 2016, through January 31, 2017.
+Visitors can enjoy the three million lights twinkling throughout downtown St. Augustine on an evening stroll from mid-November to January.

 The Cedar House welcomes Christmas vacationers with elegant details throughout the inn.